 Editor's note: This test case is incomplete.
 The following aspects are either missing or not yet determined:

 - The TT analysis is FFS.

-- The test applicability in TS 37.571-3 has not been added

 - The test requirements contain values in [.].

 < Unchanged sections omitted >

 14.3.1.4.2 Test procedure

 The test consists of a set-up period and a measurement period.
 Cell 1 and Cell 2 are both active during the complete test.
 The beginning of the measurement period shall be aligned with the first PRS positioning subframe of a positioning occasion in the reference cell.